-4. Sections 8002.5 and 8040, as amended by Statutes 2012, chapter 3.
+4. Sections 8002.5 and 8040, as amended by Statutes 2012, chapter 3, do not impose any new state-mandated activities on local government.

 The prior version of section 8002.5, as amended by Statutes 2009, chapter 1, was not pled in this test claim.
-Statutes 2012, chapter 3, amended section 8002.5 to require a candidate to indicate either a party preference or no party preference in the candidate's declaration of candidacy.
+Statutes 2012, chapter 3, amended section 8002.5 to require a candidate to indicate either a party preference or no party preference on the candidate's declaration of candidacy form, "which shall be consistent with what appears on the candidate's most recent affidavit of registration," and "shall not be changed between the primary and general election."
+19